 Who Is Madonna?

-Pop music singer Madonna was born in Bay City, Michigan, on August 16, 1958.
-In 1981, she went solo as a pop singer and became a sensation on the then male-dominated '80s music scene.
+Madonna is a pop music singer and actress who went solo in 1981 and became a sensation in the then male-dominated 1980s music scene.
 By 1991, she had achieved 21 Top 10 hits in the United States and sold more than 70 million albums internationally.
 In January 2008, she was named the world's wealthiest female musician by Forbes magazine.

 Rise to Pop Stardom